abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_image_display/py_image_display.rst

     import numpy as np
     import cv2

-    # Load an color image in grayscale
+    # Load a color image in grayscale
     img = cv2.imread('messi5.jpg',0)

 .. warning:: Even if the image path is wrong, it won't throw any error, but ``print img`` will give you ``None``